 British actor and comedian Eddie Izzard became involved with Unicef UK in 2011 when he travelled to Kenya to film a documentary about the children’s emergency in East Africa.

-Eddie recently travelled to Nepal to see how the donations you made two years ago, after two earthquakes struck the country, are continuing to have a positive impact two years on.
+In 2017 Eddie travelled to Nepal to see how the donations you made after two earthquakes struck the country in 2015, are continuing to have a positive impact.
 He visited one of the 650 schools that have been rebuilt thanks to Unicef and learnt how teachers are being trained to prepare them for another disaster.

 He also visited a shelter for trafficked women and children where he learnt how trafficking increases in emergencies like this.
 Unicef prevented cases of trafficking through border interventions then provided support to help these children rebuild their lives through education, training and psychological support.